FaithBeam/FarEdit/README.md

 ## Usage

-Download the latest release for your platform from the [Releases page](https://github.com/FaithBeam/FarEdit/releases).
+Download the latest release for your platform from the [Releases page](https://github.com/FaithBeam/FarEdit/releases) and run FarEdit.exe.